 This is where the wax being applied to the iron cast plates, either vertical or horizontal can protect your woodworking tool investment.

 I have seen many different opinions in forums and websites which point to wax paste.
-Other opinions have ranged between furniture polish to WD-40.
-I can tell you from my experience personally I have been good with wax paste which is used for wood.
+Other opinions have ranged from furniture polish to WD-40.
+I can tell you from my experience personally I have been good with a wax paste which is used for wood.
 It reduces friction between the wood and the cast iron plates on woodworking tools.

 The reason wax paste for wood is better is due to the fact that the wax paste used for cars and trucks typically contains silicone.
-This provides a better shine for your vehicle but not good for your woodworking tools.
+This provides a better shine for your vehicle but is not good for your woodworking tools.

 Watco Finishing – Although a liquid this thick wax works very well and applies to the woodworking tools very even and easily.
 It is very durable and is resistant to water.
-It is a completely clear wax which fills any marks which may be on the surface of your woodworking tools which makes it an excellent choice.
+It is a completely clear wax that fills any marks which may be on the surface of your woodworking tools which makes it an excellent choice.